Vince Young: 2005 season: National Championship

 In the 2006 Rose Bowl, Young accounted for 467 yards of total offense (200 rushing, 267 passing) and three rushing touchdowns (including a 9-yard touchdown scramble on fourth down with 19 seconds left) to lead the Longhorns to a 41–38 victory.
 This performance led to him winning Rose Bowl Most Valuable Player honors.
 Young finished the season with 3,036 yards passing and 1,050 yards rushing earning him the Davey O'Brien Award.
 He was also named the Longhorns MVP.
 He was named an All-American.
 In recognition of his Rose Bowl accomplishments, Young was inducted into the Rose Bowl Hall of Fame in 2018.

-Early in his college career, Young had been criticized as "great rusher...average passer", and his unconventional throwing motion had been criticized as being "side-arm" as opposed to the conventional "over-the-top" throwing motion typically used by college quarterbacks.
+Early in his college career, Young had been criticized as "great rusher...average passer", and his unconventional throwing motion had been criticized as being "side-arm" as opposed to the conventional "over-the-top" throwing motion typically used by quarterbacks.